salilab/imp/doc/design_example.md

 an IMP::atom::Hierarchy.

-The mol2 atom types can either be added at runtime using IMP::atom::add_atom_type() or a list of predifined constants can be added similar to the IMP::atom::AT_N.
-The latter requires editing both IMP/atom/Atom.h and modules/atom/src/Atom.cpp and so it a bit harder to get right.
+The mol2 atom types can either be added at runtime using IMP::atom::add_atom_type() or a list of predefined constants can be added similar to the IMP::atom::AT_N.
+The latter requires editing both IMP/atom/Atom.h and modules/atom/src/Atom.cpp and so it is a bit harder to get right.

 # Implementing Scoring as a IMP::Restraint # {#design_restraint}